natmegsweden/meeg_course/tutorial_02_freqanalysis.md

 figure; ft_multiplotTFR(cfg, tfr_wavelet_nophase);
 ```

+> **Question 2.8:** what do the TFR results show?
+Pick the method you prefer and describe what type of *induced responses* we see (Hint: Remember what ERS and ERD stood for).
+Use representative plots to illustrate the results.

 ## End of Tutoiral 2
 Now you have compared different methods to calculate PSD and TFR.

-> **Question 2.8:** what do the TFR results show?
-Pick the method you prefer and explain what type of *induced responses* we see (Hint: Remember what ERS and ERD stood for).
-Use representative plots to illustrate the results.